sylvaticus/BetaML.jl/paper.md

 # Summary

-A serie of _machine learning_ algorithms has been implemented and bundled together with several "utility" functions in a single package for the Julia programming language.
+A series of _machine learning_ algorithms has been implemented and bundled together with several "utility" functions in a single package for the Julia programming language.
 Currently, algorithms are available in the areas of classification (perceptron, kernel perceptron, pegasos), neural networks (feed-forward), clustering (kmeans, kmenoids, gmm, missing values imputation) and decision trees/random forests.
 Development of these algorithms started following the theoretical notes of the MOOC class "Machine Learning with Python: from Linear Models to Deep Learning" from MITx/edX.

 This paper presents the motivations and the general approach of the package and gives an overview of its organisation.
 We refer the reader to the [package documentation](https://sylvaticus.github.io/BetaML.jl/stable) for instructions on how to use the various algorithms provided or to the MOOC notes available on GitHub [@Lobianco:2020] for their mathematical backgrounds.